bradymholt/geekytidbits.com/_posts/2016/2016-05-09-inside-look-working-at-YNAB.md

 Of particular note, our GitHub/Jenkins/Heroku build process pushes PR branches out to an isolated Heroku app for review.
 It's awesome and I love it.

+### Tools
+In addition to our tech stack we use all sorts of tools, mainly for communication and process:

+- Slack (of couse!)
+- GitHub Issues/PRs
+- Trello
+- Skype
+- Google Handouts (for small meetings)
+- Zoom Cloud (for big meetings)

 ## The Retreat
 One of the things that intrigued me when I first read the job spec from YNAB was that the team did an annual "retreat".
 This is where all the full timers get together and hangout for a week, get to know each other and have fun.
 Really?
 I've never experienced something quite like that before with coworkers.
 That sounds fun.